andyacs/DAT7-classwork/class-2-homework.md

 #1.
 The columns in this data set map to:
-	*order_id:* a unique identifier for an individual order.
+	**order_id:** a unique identifier for an individual order.
 An order can have many items, therefore order_id is non-serial for this dataset.

-	*quantity:* the count of a specific item in a specific order.
+	**quantity:** the count of a specific item in a specific order.
 For example, if a customer ordered two chicken burritos, the quantity would be "2" rather than adding an additional row for each burrito.

-	*item_name:* Simply the descriptive name of the item.
+	**item_name:** Simply the descriptive name of the item.

-	*choice_decription:* if the item_name has many variants, the choice_description reflects the specific selection.
+	**choice_decription:** if the item_name has many variants, the choice_description reflects the specific selection.
 For example, A Nantucket Nectar can have many flavors, and therefore a value would be present in the choice_description field, however for "Chips" there are no choices, therefore the field is null.

-	*item_price*: Equal to the price for each specific item, multiplied by quantity.
+	**item_price:** Equal to the price for each specific item, multiplied by quantity.

 	The rows in the dataset represent each individual item belonging to a particular order.
 There is one-to-many relationship between items and orders, such that each individual order can contain many items.